Ciriaco De Mita: Early political career

-As a young man, De Mita joined the Christian Democracy (DC) and entered politics.
-In 1953, De Mita was among the proponents of "La Base", a leftist wing of the party, close to Giovanni Marcora.
+As a young man, De Mita joined the Christian Democracy (DC) party and entered politics.
+In 1953, De Mita was among the proponents of La Base, a leftist faction of the party, close to Giovanni Marcora.
 He rose through the ranks of the party, becoming a member of its national council in 1956 during the party's congress in Trento.

-In the 1963 general election, he was elected to the Chamber of Deputies for the constituency of Benevento–Avellino–Salerno with more than 67,000 votes. and he will be a deputy uninterruptedly until the elections of 1994.
-In 1968 De Mita was appointed undersecretary of state to the Ministry of Interior, becoming a member of the government for the first time.
+In the 1963 Italian general election, De Mita was elected to the Chamber of Deputies.
+Elected for the constituency of Benevento–Avellino–Salerno, he received more than 67,000 votes.
+He remained a deputy uninterruptedly until th e 1994 Italian general election.
+In 1968, De Mita was appointed undersecretary of state to the Ministry of Interior, becoming a member of the government for the first time.

 De Mita was appointed deputy secretary of the Christian Democracy in 1969, serving under the leadership of Arnaldo Forlani; he hold the position until February 1973.
 During the 1970s, De Mita hold various positions in the government.
-He served in the cabinet of Mariano Rumor as Minister of Industry, Trade and Crafts from 8 July 1973 until 23 November 1974; Minister of Foreign Trade from 23 November 1974 to 30 July 1976 in the government of Aldo Moro and Minister for Extraordinary Interventions in Southern Italy in the cabinet of Giulio Andreotti from 30 July 1976 to 21 March 1979.
+He served in the cabinet of Mariano Rumor as Minister of Industry, Trade, and Crafts from 8 July 1973 until 23 November 1974; Minister of Foreign Trade from 23 November 1974 to 30 July 1976 in the government of Aldo Moro and Minister for Extraordinary Interventions in Southern Italy in the cabinet of Giulio Andreotti from 30 July 1976 to 21 March 1979.

-Secretary of the Christian Democracy
+Secretary of Christian Democracy

-In the 1982 party congress, De Mita was elected secretary of the Christian Democracy with a clear objective of renewing the party.
-As party's leader, De Mita suffered a huge loss in the 1983 general election.
+In the 1982 party congress, De Mita was elected secretary of the DC with a clear objective of renewing the party.
+As the party's leader, De Mita suffered a huge loss in the 1983 Italian general election.
 In 1986, De Mita was re-elected secretary with 60% support from the party.
 His secretariat is remembered for a rivalry with Bettino Craxi, socialist leader who in the 1980s held the office of Prime Minister for four years.
-Craxi had always promoted his reformist drive as opposed to the inaction of the Christian democrats and in 1987 he clashed with De Mita for the breaking of the so-called "relay pact" (patto della staffetta), under which the Italian Socialist Party (PSI) would have had to cede the leadership of the government to the DC in the last year of the legislature.
-Craxi refused to do this and in 1987 a snap election was called.
+Craxi had always promoted his reformist drive as opposed to the inaction of the DC, and in 1987 clashed with De Mita for the breaking of the "relay pact" (patto della staffetta), under which the Italian Socialist Party (PSI) would have had to cede the leadership of the government to the DC in the last year of the legislature.
+Craxi refused to do this, and in 1987 a snap election was called.

-In 1984 De Mita pushed the future president of Italy, Sergio Mattarella, and Leoluca Orlando to intensify their political commitment with the task of cleaning up the Sicilian branch of the DC from Mafia control.
+In 1984, De Mita pushed the future Italian president Sergio Mattarella and Leoluca Orlando to intensify their political commitment with the task of cleaning up the Sicilian branch of the DC from Sicilian Mafia control.
 De Mita appointed Mattarella as extraordinary commissioner for Palermo.
 De Mita remained secretary of the DC until 22 February 1989, when he became president of the party, a position he held until 1992.